Nouzan/positions/README.md

 rust_decimal_macros = "1.17.0"
 ```

-And then, you can try this codes.
+And then, you can try these codes.

 ```rust
 use positions::normal;